lta-rs/lta-rs/README.md

 - Removed `futures-preview = "0.3.0-alpha.17"`
 - Examples for all API, with the exception of `async`

+Version 0.3.0-async-preview-3 **[ Breaking Changes ]**
+- Removed some re-exports to avoid confusion
+- Removed `futures-preview = "0.3.0-alpha.17"`
+- Removed `tokio` as dependency and make it dev-dependency
+- Added `futures = "0.1.28"`

 ### Todo (excluding bugs from issues)
 - [x] Proper date types using chrono library
 - [x] Utils cleanup